USGS-WiM/NSSServices/Docs/Citations/Get.md

-Returns a list of all available citations
+Returns a list of all available citations.